-For future studies, random sampling is used to cover all groups of Public Diplomatic Service Officers from all departments for a better scope of Public Diplomatic Service Officers.
+For future studies, it is recommended that random sampling is used to cover all groups of Public Diplomatic Service Officers from all departments for a better scope of Public Diplomatic Service Officers.
 In analyzing the data, descriptive analysis was used.
 For future studies, it is recommended that a relationship study is carried out to further understand the effectiveness of the current performance appraisal system.
-For future research, this study be widened to involve a larger number of Public Diplomatic Service Officers from all sections of the public service as their perceptions may defer due to the place of work.
+For future research, it is recommended that this study be widened to involve a larger number of Public Diplomatic Service Officers from all sections of the public service as their perceptions may defer due to the place of work.
+It is also recommended that a collaborative study is carried out with PSD.
+This would involve the department concern directly with regards to the issue at hand and would widen the scope of the study.

 For this research, only three scopes were used to acquire the perception of Public Diplomatic Service Officers.
-Other elements such as culture, background of work, different grades of Public Diplomatic Service Officers affect the perception of Public Diplomatic Service Officers.
+For future research, it is recommended that other elements such as culture, background of work, different grades of Public Diplomatic Service Officers affect the perception of Public Diplomatic Service Officers.